data-apis/scipy-2023-presentation/paper.rst

    portable implementation.
 Note the change in limits along the vertical axis compared to **a-c**.

-..
-TODO (athan): remove once text body is updated to included benchmark info

-..
-Average timings for scikit-learn's `LinearDiscriminantAnalysis` `fit()` and
-.. `predict()` on a random classification with 400,000 samples and 300
-.. features, and `scipy.signal.welch()` on 50,000,000 data points.
-Times
-.. compare the averages from NumPy to Torch CPU, Torch GPU, and CuPy backends.
-..
-The SciPy timings additionally compare a strictly portable implementation
-.. and an implementation with library-specific performance optimizations.
-..
-Benchmarks were run on an Intel i9-9900K and NVIDIA RTX 2080.

 The principle aim of the Python array API standard is to facilitate interoperability of array libraries within the SPE.
 In achieving this aim, array-consuming libraries, such as those for statistical computing, data